 Sometimes a single session is all that is wanted.
 At other times sessions are arranged at monthly intervals, or as required.

-Parents have to contact Be StepWise via the contact box to set up the sessions.
+Please contact Be StepWise via the contact box to set up the sessions.
 The best way forward is agreed.
 Sometimes this means a planning session with one or both of the parents in advance.

 We can use telephone or Skype if convenient.